ZacharyMcKinney/GlucoImpact/README.md

 # InsulinApp

-This project allows a user to take a picture of their food and associate those foods with an increase in BGL.
+This project allows a user to take a picture of their food and associate those foods with an increase in Blood Glucose Levels (BGL).
 Users can understand how a particular food may affect them, and if they should avoid it.

 ## Features